kmucavele/python-animal-oop/README.md

 Entry point of the project is [Zoo.py](Zoo.py) and has some example code.
 The project was made in the second year of my apprenticeship and is based on a Java Assignment.

+## Usage
+Simply clone this repository run [Zoo.py](Zoo.py) or/and feel free to experiment with the other classes.

+### Prerequisites
+* Python 3 or higher is recommended.
+(The project only uses built-in libraries)